aog11/dbre-assignment/README.md

 2. Go to IAM & Admin > Service Accounts
 3. Click "CREATE SERVICE ACCOUNT"
 4. Enter the service account name and click continue
-5. Grant the editor role
+5. Grant the Editor role
 6. Click Done
 7. Once the account is created click on it and go to Keys
 8. Next, generate a new key with ADD KEY > Create new key